Every Parent wants to Protect Their Child. Learn How Life Insurance for Parents Can Help You Do Just That

 As an example, let's say that your significant other watches your baby at home while you're at work.
 If he or she passed away, you might need to make arrangements for your child to go to daycare.
 The average cost of center-based daycare for infants ranged from $6,615 in Arizona to $19,805 in Washington, D.C., according to member data from Care.com, an online community for childcare.3 Life insurance can help to cover those unexpected expenses, lessening the financial burden during an already emotionally difficult time.

 Not married?
+Life insurance for single parents is important too.
 Maybe you're one of two dads running the household, a single mom or a recent divorcée.
 Every family is different and so are its needs for life insurance.
 But all parents share have one thing in common — the desire to protect their children.
-Life insurance can be a way to help you do just that.
+Life insurance for your family can be a way to help you do just that.

 Best price for the Best Cover.
 Thank you AIG!
 This makes me really feel good for the Benefits of my Family.
 As a member I could not ask for more.
 Best Wishes and success to AIG.